 Yes — crypto losses are tax deductible in the UK, but HMRC won't apply them automatically.
 Learn how to claim, carry forward and avoid the 30-day B&B trap.

-HMRC pools your crypto into one Section 104 average cost — not FIFO like Coinbase.
-Worked ETH example, same-day rule, 30-day B&B, and the trap Koinly misses.
+HMRC pools your crypto at Section 104 average cost — not FIFO like Coinbase.
+Worked ETH example, same-day & B&B rules, and the trap that makes you overpay CGT.

-Filing when you trade on Coinbase, Binance, or Kraken — and why their reports don’t satisfy HMRC.
+Filing when you trade on Coinbase, Binance, Kraken, eToro, and more — and why exchange reports don’t satisfy HMRC.

 Kraken's Ledgers CSV is the right export, but XXBT, refids, .S staking suffixes and margin trades trip up most tools.
 Here's the HMRC-correct treatment.